 So why do so many people attend a radical nationalist march if some of them are not nationalists?
-First of all, a 2016 study from the Public Opinion Research Centre (CBOS), entitled “Between Patriotism and Nationalism,” shows that Poles do not readily self-identify as “nationalists,” even when they openly espouse views that would normally be characterized as “nationalist”.
+First of all, a 2016 study from the Public Opinion Research Centre (CBOS), entitled “Between Patriotism and Nationalism,” shows that Poles do not readily self-identify as “nationalists,” even when they openly espouse views that would normally be characterised as “nationalist”.
 Indeed, only 7% of those surveyed in the study described themselves as “nationalists.”
 On the other hand, 17% declared “support for the activities of such movements [. . .] as the National Radical Camp and All-Polish Youth.”
-Most interestingly, only 16% of those who declared support for these organizations self-identified as “nationalists.”
+Most interestingly, only 16% of those who declared support for these organisations self-identified as “nationalists.”
 Conversely, only 42% of those who did identify as “nationalists” declared support for the National Radical Camp and All-Polish Youth.
-In short, the majority of both self-identifying nationalists and non-nationalists considered the National Radical Camp and All-Polish Youth not to be nationalist organizations.
+In short, the majority of both self-identifying nationalists and non-nationalists considered the National Radical Camp and All-Polish Youth not to be nationalist organisations.

 How can we explain these anomalies?
 First of all, the CBOS study suggests that the very word “nacjonalista” (“nationalist”) has such negative connotations in Polish that people are reluctant to self-define under this category.
 Indeed, one might argue that “nacjonalista” has a more negative resonance than “nationalist” in English.
 Even the National Radical Camp and All-Polish Youth tend to describe themselves as “narodowcy,” a term with the same basic meaning, but a different connotation.
 It is difficult to render the distinction in English, but “narodowiec” (in the singular) might be slightly closer to expressions like “national activist.”
 Members of the National Radical Camp and All-Polish Youth still use the term “nacjonalista” frequently in less formal communications, but they tend to avoid it in official declarations.
 The more extreme groups – for instance, those who carried the racist banners – use the term “nacjonalista” with consistent pride.

 The CBOS study goes some way to explaining the outraged reactions of the state media and some of the march’s participants to external accusations of radical “nationalism.”
-While attending a march organized by groups that most political scientists would define without hesitation as “nationalist,” they themselves may consider the event to be an expression of patriotism or – at most – of “national activism.”
+While attending a march organised by groups that most political scientists would define without hesitation as “nationalist,” they themselves may consider the event to be an expression of patriotism or – at most – of “national activism.”
 The linguistic distinction is important here, but a type of cognitive dissonance might also come into play.
-Perhaps most importantly, the failure to recognize the National Radical Camp and All-Polish Youth as radical “nationalist” organizations shows the successful efforts of these groups to mainstream themselves, most recently with the tacit support of the PiS government.
+Perhaps most importantly, the failure to recognise the National Radical Camp and All-Polish Youth as radical “nationalist” organisations shows the successful efforts of these groups to mainstream themselves, most recently with the tacit support of the PiS government.

 Mainstreaming radical nationalism

-The development of the March of Independence over the last eight years reflects a process of the mainstreaming of nationalist discourse, in which Poland’s political polarization has been partly to blame.
-From 2010, the march grew from the initiative of two fringe nationalist organizations into a well-attended event of much broader appeal in large part because official condemnation turned it into a gesture of resistance against the liberal, centrist government of the time (the motto of the 2012 march was “Let’s win back Poland”).
+The development of the March of Independence over the last eight years reflects a process of the mainstreaming of nationalist discourse, in which Poland’s political polarisation has been partly to blame.
+From 2010, the march grew from the initiative of two fringe nationalist organisations into a well-attended event of much broader appeal in large part because official condemnation turned it into a gesture of resistance against the liberal, centrist government of the time (the motto of the 2012 march was “Let’s win back Poland”).
 This anti-government message led to violence, but it also made the march very appealing to the more radical “patriotic” circles loyal to PiS – for instance, the Smolensk conspiracy theory group Solidarni 2010.
-Indeed, the post-2010 date is far from coincidental, as the march formed part of the escalating polarization of Polish politics in the wake of the Smolensk catastrophe.
+Indeed, the post-2010 date is far from coincidental, as the march formed part of the escalating polarisation of Polish politics in the wake of the Smolensk catastrophe.

 Since the election of PiS in 2015, the March of Independence has no longer been an anti-government event, though admittedly the fringe elements responsible for the racist banners have made their contempt for the current government clear.
 According to these groups, President Andrzej Duda’s condemnation of the xenophobic incidents in the march shows that he and his party are part of a “Jewish” plot against Poland.
-Nevertheless, the main organizers of the march generally refrain from criticizing the government, and they no longer tolerate the destruction of public property.
+Nevertheless, the main organisers of the march generally refrain from criticising the government, and they no longer tolerate the destruction of public property.
 In return, government representatives and the state media have given significant support to the march, while playing down any evidence of nationalist extremism and racism.

 The mainstream of the PiS party is not in close ideological accord with the National Radical Camp or the All-Polish Youth.
-Party leader Jarosław Kaczyński has developed a concept of nation that is more open and tolerant, while also condemning the interwar anti-Semitism of the nationalist predecessor organizations.
+Party leader Jarosław Kaczyński has developed a concept of nation that is more open and tolerant, while also condemning the interwar anti-Semitism of the nationalist predecessor organisations.
 Nevertheless, there are undoubtedly PiS voters and politicians with more nationalist views.
 More importantly, Kaczyński’s political failures in the 1990s and mid-2000s taught him that internal division is the greatest enemy of success for the right in Poland.
 Therefore, he sees it as crucial for PiS to construct the broadest possible church, from relative liberals like Minister for Science and Higher Education Jarosław Gowin to the more extreme camp of Defense Minister Antoni Macierewicz.
 The nationalist groups at the March of Independence do not formally belong to the PiS coalition.
 However, the party is keen to keep at least some of its participants in the broader fold, and – above all – to cordon off any political ground further to the right, so that no new force can arise there to challenge its supremacy.

 Motivations for marching

 So why do people march and what kinds of views do they hold?
-According to a survey of participants in the 2015 March from the Centre for Research on Prejudices, participants were overwhelmingly conservative in their views, strongly anti-Muslim, somewhat in favor of ethnic homogeneity, but not unusually attracted to right-wing authoritarianism.
+According to a survey of participants in the 2015 march from the Centre for Research on Prejudices, participants were overwhelmingly conservative in their views, strongly anti-Muslim, somewhat in favour of ethnic homogeneity, but not unusually attracted to right-wing authoritarianism.
 75% of the randomly surveyed participants in the march described themselves as “conservative” in their views (32% were “very conservative”).
 84% thought that the march would “increase solidarity among Poles.”
 71% thought that the march would “contribute to building broad social opposition to the bringing of Muslim refugees to Poland.”
 55% thought that “thanks to the march Poland will remain an ethnically homogeneous country.”
 Participants in the march were significantly less likely than other Poles (using comparative data from 2014) to accept Jews, Roma, Muslims and homosexuals.
 Acceptance of Muslims was the lowest among all these minority groups.

 This information from 2015 supports general impressions that the most recent March of Independence has been strongly anti-Muslim, while broader xenophobic sentiment has been present but not as prevalent.
 Of course, the suspicion of Muslim refugees reflects much wider fears among the Polish population.
 At the same time, a sense of “solidarity” remained the most popular reason for participation, and participants were not especially attracted to authoritarian political solutions of the type proposed by the National Radical Camp.
-On the fringes of the March, neo-Nazis and white supremacists directly conveyed much more extreme messages of racial hatred.
-The organizers did not seem to challenge them directly during the march, though various online discussions reveal frustration that these groups and other controversies had attracted negative attention to the event.
+On the fringes of the march, neo-Nazis and white supremacists directly conveyed much more extreme messages of racial hatred.
+The organisers did not seem to challenge them directly during the march, though various online discussions reveal frustration that these groups and other controversies had attracted negative attention to the event.

-This concern is directly connected to the mainstreaming campaign, so it is difficult to say where the organizers really stand in relation to these messages.
-A spokesman for the All-Polish Youth made a similarly undesirable departure from the public script when he said after the 2017 March that he and his group were “racial separatists” who believed that it was best “not to mix ethnicities.”
-He later resigned from the Board of the organization.
+This concern is directly connected to the mainstreaming campaign, so it is difficult to say where the organisers really stand in relation to these messages.
+A spokesman for the All-Polish Youth made a similarly undesirable departure from the public script when he said after the 2017 march that he and his group were “racial separatists” who believed that it was best “not to mix ethnicities.”
+He later resigned from the Board of the organisation.
 Shortly afterwards, he retweeted an interesting accusation of hypocrisy against President Duda: If the President was really against “xenophobia, nationalism and anti-Semitism,” then why had he published a photo of himself under the statue of nationalist symbol Roman Dmowski with the hashtag “#Nacjonalizm”?